Jack Baylis, President and CEO, The Baylis Group, LLC

 He holds a B.A. from New York University and a J.D. from Columbia University Law School.

-Founder and Managing Partner, Grain Management
+David J. Grain, Founder and Managing Partner, Grain Management

 David J. Grain is the Founder and Managing Partner of Grain Management, LLC, a private equity firm that invests in the telecommunications sector, primarily focused on Federal and state government wireless systems.
 Prior to forming Grain Management, Mr. Grain served as President of Global Signal (formerly NYSE listed GSL).
 Prior to forming Grain Management, Mr. Grain served as President of Global Signal Inc. (formerly NYSE listed GSL).
 Mr. Grain led Global Signal from bankruptcy through its successful operational turnaround.
 In June 2004 Global Signal was listed on the New York Stock Exchange through an Initial Public Offering.
 Mr. Grain grew Global Signal into one of the largest independent wireless communications tower companies in North America with a leading presence in the Southeastern United States.
 In January 2007 Crown Castle International (NYSE - CCI) acquired Global Signal for $5.7 billion.